telenkor/light-pollution-map-osmand/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To install the file with the light map, you do not need deep knowledge or root privileges.
+To install the Light pollution Map, you do not need deep knowledge or root privileges.

 ### Prerequisites